GitWorktree.org logoGitWorktree.org

 Verbose Output (-v)

-Git 2.36 and later support the -v flag, which provides additional details such as the lock reason for locked worktrees and prunable status for stale entries:
+Current Git releases support the -v flag, which provides additional details such as the lock reason for locked worktrees and prunable status for stale entries:

 Verbose output with lock reason